A’s minor league manager on ventilator due to coronavirus | Federal News Network

 OAKLAND, Calif.
 (AP) — Oakland Athletics minor league manager Webster Garrison is hospitalized in Louisiana and on a ventilator with the coronavirus, according to his fiance.

-Nikki Trudeaux posted her latest update Monday night on social media.
-She said the 54-year-old former major leaguer still required a ventilator to fight COVID-19 but hadn’t declined in his battle.
+Nikki Trudeaux posted her latest update late Tuesday night on social media.
+She said the 54-year-old former major leaguer still required a ventilator to fight COVID-19 and said Garrison “is turning the corner” in his battle.

+“Web was 100% dependent on the ventilator yesterday morning, 80% this morning and now 60% tonight,” she wrote on Twitter.
+“His respiratory blood work came back really good, too!!
+He’s coming back to us y’all. … Keep praying.”

 The A’s said Tuesday there were no updates on a minor league staffer — they have not identified him — and said there have not been other positive tests within the organization.